Data protection

 Text

-If the command succeeds, it should output the public key to screen, similar to the following example:
+If the command succeeds, it should output the public key to the screen, similar to the following example:

 Text